-using a video light in photography
+using video lights in photography

 In addition to using various speedlights and flashguns, I also use video light as additional lighting with stills photography.
 Using video light in a scenario where tungsten light is the dominant source of light, helps in achieving a more natural look.
 Video light is also a continuous light source, making immediate changes to the lighting intuitive – what you see is how it will appear.